-A quiet rebuild of how documents and consent move through Indian lending.
+A quiet build of how documents and consent move through Indian lending.

-We are an early-stage company working with banks, NBFCs, and fintech lenders in India on the unglamorous, foundational problem of how sensitive customer information is requested, shared, and tracked.
-We are not ready to say more than that yet — but if you operate in BFSI, we would like to talk.
+We are an early-stage company working with enterprises, government bodies, and regulated institutions in India on the unglamorous, foundational problem of how sensitive information is requested, shared, and tracked.
+We are not ready to say more than that yet — but if you operate in a regulated sector, we would like to talk.

 Based in